iobis/manual/formatting.md

 Occurrence Core datasets describe **observations** and **specimen records** and cover instances when:

-* **No information** on how the data was sampled or samples were processed is available
+* **No information** on how the data was sampled or how samples were processed is available
 * No abiotic measurements are taken or provided
 * You have [eDNA and DNA-derived data](examples.html#edna-dna-derived-data)
 * Biological measurements are made on **individual specimens** (each specimen is a single occurrence record)